WaaelAkram/Dental-Clinic-Operations-Analytics-Suite/README.md

     ```bash
     node whatsapp-api.cjs
     ```
-    *On the first run, you will need to scan the QR code that appears in the terminal with your phone to log in.*
+    *On the first run, scan the QR code in the terminal with WhatsApp to log in.*

-You can now access the admin panel at `http://localhost:8000/login` and the public dashboard at `http://localhost:8000/clinic-dashboard`.
+You can now access the admin panel at `http://localhost:8000` (or your configured URL) and the public dashboard at `/clinic-dashboard`.

 ### Running Scheduled Tasks Manually